 clothing, emergency VA medical assistance, as well as collect information that will begin

 the process of helping them find housing and get off the streets.

 When veterans return home, they struggle to secure their benefits from the VA.
-Through
+The GI

-our efforts, The GI Go Funds works directly with our former service members both
+Go Fund works directly with our former service members both through outreach efforts

 The GI Go Fund is a 501(c)(3) nonprofit charitable organization that provides assistance